 go through the Museum?

-We have many core and changing exhibits throughout all 4 levels of the main building and the theater space.
-Depending on the interest level of your group, you could spend as little as an hour or as much as a day exploring all of the galleries.
+Your group could spend as little as an hour or as much as a day exploring all of the galleries.
+We advise teachers to make a plan connecting the Museum galleries and activities to classroom lessons to focus a visit.
+You can learn more about what will be on view during your trip by visiting the Exhibitions section of our website.
 Be sure to download a Museum map, scavenger hunt and other gallery activities from our website.
 Planetarium shows generally run about 45 minutes.
-To add a free tour of the exhibits to your schedule for the day contact Melissa Kelly at (609) 292-6310 or Melissa.email@example.com
+To add a free guided tour to your schedule for the day contact Melissa Kelly at (609) 292-6310 or Melissa.email@example.com